WinVector/Examples/TimeSeries/ts_example.md

 We don’t have any way to specify the nature of external regressors, with act as transient effects in the “regression with ARIMA residuals” formulation favored by the fable and forecast packages.
-This will lead to a degredation in fit quality and an inability to properly estimate `b_z` (as we can’t specify the for of the effect we believe it has in the data).
+This will lead to a degradation in fit quality and an inability to properly estimate `b_z` (as we can’t specify the for of the effect we believe it has in the data).